dingtianding/dingtianding/README.md

 - **DCB Practice** — an AI-native accounting firm: agents run the repetitive tax and accounting work end to end, humans review and approve.
 The service, delivered as software.
 - **DCB Copilot** — a screen-aware desktop overlay that reads whatever accounting software is on screen and answers in context.
 - **DCB Research** — a research platform over SEC filings, XBRL, and federal/state tax sources; the source-data backbone the Knowledge Base distills from.
-- **DCB Knowledge Base** — a vetted money & investing knowledge base with a citation-grounded AI advisor.
+- **DCB Public** — a vetted money & investing knowledge base with a citation-grounded AI advisor.
 - **Open Claw Life Coach** — a personal operating system: an agent that accumulates context across goals, career, health, and projects (short / medium / long-term memory plus a decision log) and runs a weekly review.

 🛠️ **Stack I reach for**